 Hemingway is another great looking blogging theme by Anders Noren; who seems to be really good at creating beautiful themes for (and named after) writers.
 This particular theme features two-columns, responsive design, retina-ready assets, a full-width header image with parallax scrolling effect, custom accent color, custom logo upload, custom widgets, page templates, and more.

 Storefront is the stylish and extremely extendable free WooCommerce theme by WooThemes.
 Its entire purpose is to be the ultimate free theme option for anyone using WooCommerce.
 It’s guaranteed to always have up-to-date deep integration with the WooThemes flagship eCommerce plugin.
 It comes with several layout and color options, responsive design, and a growing library of premium extensions for advanced features and functionality.
-A great way to start your next ecommerce project for free and scale with premium tools as needed.
+A great way to start your next eCommerce project for free and scale with premium tools as needed.

 Longform is a stylish and powerful theme built for storytellers.
 It is the only free WordPress theme with full Aesop Story Engine compatibility.
 As far as I’m aware, it may be the only free WordPress theme designed for telling interactive longform stories.
-It also comes with responsive design, retina ready graphics, an advanced admin panel, compatibility with WPML, and more.
+It also comes with responsive design, retina-ready graphics, an advanced admin panel, compatibility with WPML, and more.

 We have one final theme by Anders Noren for bloggers.
 I honestly didn’t mean to get three themes by the same person in one post but I’m a sucker for a great blogging theme and he definitely delivers.
 This theme uses large full-width images and transparent post title sections to make a big design statement with the standard post archive.
-The, each post is given the readers full attention with a single column layout with nice spacing and great typographic choices.
+Then, each post is given the readers full attention with a single column layout with nice spacing and great typographic choices.
 It’s a pleasure to read on.

 Next up we have Serene; the first completely free theme from none other than Elegant Themes.
 It’s a beautiful single-column blogging theme with fully responsive design, custom colors for individual posts, and six different post formats to choose from.
 Every post is easy to read with awesome typography, big header images (or not, if you don’t want them), and text spacing that is easy on the eyes.
 It’s a wonderful theme for sharing and consuming content.

 I’ve always been a big fan of the next two themes on this list.
 I’m not a blind supporter of the default WordPress themes that come out each year, but I think at least two of the last few have stood out and will hold up over time.
 In the case of Twenty Fifteen, I really like how it’s set up for writing extremely readable content (no matter what device someone is viewing it on).
 Its design is simple and gets out of your way both as a content creator and as a blog reader.
 It’s also probably one of a handful of side navigation themes that I enjoy.

 I’ve always admired Twenty Twelve.
 I think its a highly versatile theme for a free default theme; something that can be adapted to a business website just as easily as blogging.
-Its responsive, comes with a front page template, its own widgets, option display font, styling for post formats on both index and single views, and an optional no-sidebar page template.
-With a bit of customization you can really make this theme work for you.
+Its responsive comes with a front-page template, its own widgets, option display font, styling for post formats on both index and single views, and an optional no-sidebar page template.
+With a bit of customization, you can really make this theme work for you.

 DW Timeline is a WordPress theme with a novel design by DesignWall.
 Inspired by the Facebook timeline, DW’s post archive template is designed to display post like events on a vertical timeline.
 This would be a particularly good theme for telling chronological stories or a blogging project with a time aspect to it–such as 100 Days of Pizza (or a similar idea).